surigit/d2io-processor/README.md

 c) Ability to concurrently process the Inbound entries.
 d) The Consumer call back needs to send the inbound record to an external resource like a database, JMS Q, REST/SOAP service etc

+# Configuration
+ The d2io.yml file as available in the src/main/resources is self-explanatory.

 # Installation
 a) Download and Import into your eclipse workspace.
 b) Apache Maven 3.2.1 and higher must be installed